Huawei executive Meng to argue Trump ‘poisoned’ her extradition case

 Canada arrested Meng in Vancouver in 2018 at the behest of U.S. officials.
 The U.S. Department of Justice alleges that she misled banks about Huawei’s relationship with a subsidiary, Skycom, effectively tricking them into violating U.S. sanctions against Iran.

 Meng, 49, the daughter of Huawei founder Ren Zhengfei, denies any wrongdoing.
-Her arrest has landed Canada squarely in the middle of a geopolitical standoff between Canada and the United States.
+Her arrest has landed Canada squarely in the middle of a geopolitical standoff between China and the United States.

 Days after Meng’s arrest, China detained two Canadians, former diplomat Michael Kovrig and businessman Michael Spavor, in apparent retaliation.
 It later banned imports of some Canadian crops and put several Canadians on death row.